Ganggajang: 2000s

 GANGgajang played the Sydney Opera House and Darling Harbour as part of the Corroboree 2000 celebrations and during the 2000 Summer Olympics the band was in demand for concert appearances around Sydney as part of the Olympic Arts Festival.
 In February 2001 the group completed its third tour of Brazil.

 In October 2002 they released their fourth studio album, Oceans and Deserts, produced by guitarist Robbie James, which spawned the singles "Nomadsland", "Anodyne Dream" and "Trust", to critical acclaim and extensive airplay across Australia on ABC radio.
 Five tracks featured backing vocals from original members Kayellen Bee and Marilyn Delaney (aka Marilyn Sommer).

 In 2004 a live concert featuring a selection of new songs and some of the classics was filmed for the ABC's Live at the Basement series.
 Late in 2006, their double DVD, The Complete GANGgajang was issued.
 It featured music video clips, live performances, interviews, and a documentary of their first tour of Brazil.

 When not performing or recording together as GANGgajang each band member is involved in other projects: Callaghan was General Manager of Shock Music Publishing (2002–2007); in May 2007 he was appointed GM of Australian Music Publishing Association Limited (AMPAL).
 As of 2010, he was writing songs for GANGgajang's next album - due to begin recording early that year.
 Bidstrup managed Australian music personality, Jimmy Little, since the release of Little's 1999 ARIA Award-winning CD The Messenger, and is CEO of Uncle Jimmy Thumbs Up LTD, a charity whose primary aim is to provide health and nutrition education to young Indigenous Australians.
 He has also played on and off at times with various formations of The Angels.

 Bailey worked in a variety of music cultures in Sydney and produced an album for singer-songwriter, Dave Debs.
 Bailey also played in Little's live band and with The Angels from 2002 to 2012.
 He died on 4 April 2013 after battling cancer.

 James has released three solo albums Suzannah Suite (1999) and Secrets in the Sand (2006) and 24 Hours A Night (2022).
 He was also a member of Yothu Yindi from 2001 when they toured Brazil with GANGgajang until the end of 2005.

 Stapleton resides in Adelaide and prepared his painting exhibition, called "Oceans and Deserts".
 He made several film clips for the band and for others, whilst maintaining and developing the band's website and writing new songs.

 GANGgajang have a following outside Australia and are especially popular in Brazil following their Mad Wax: The Surf Movie soundtrack and three tours.
-In 2011, Jeff Harris (ex-Divinyls) joined on drums while Bidstrup was unavailable while working for the Jimmy Little Foundation. but founding member Bidstrup soon became available again has appeared with the band subsequently.
+In 2011, Jeff Harris (ex-Divinyls) joined on drums while Bidstrup was unavailable while working for the Jimmy Little Foundation, but founding member Bidstrup soon became available again and has appeared with the band subsequently.
 In April 2011 the group performed at the 50th anniversary of the Bells Beach Surf Classic.